 It's a wearable face-off

-In terms of getting around the UI, right now we prefer Tizen OS on the Gear S2 to Android Wear.
+In terms of getting around the UI, right now we prefer Tizen OS to Android Wear.
 It's a simple set up, more reminiscent of a smartphone screen (specifically TouchWiz) but less hectic and potentially confusing than both Android Wear and Apple Watch.
 The integration with the rotating bezel, too, is lovely and means you don't cover up what's onscreen with your fingers.
 Put simply, it relies on less of your brainpower to quickly access what you need to see and, for a smartwatch, this is crucial.

 Cosmetically, the interface is a little cartoonish and Samsung's own services won't always stand up to Google's.
 Voice memos, in particular, are disappointing though for instance, you can get HERE Maps for Tizen which is a pretty good alternative.
 Speaking of apps...